jenningsanderson/overturemaps-workshop/README.md

 ### Step 2: Use DuckDB `spatial` extension to convert to common spatial data formats

 1. Ensure the `spatial` extension is installed:  `install spatial;`.
-2. Load the spatial extension with `load spatial;`
+2. Load the spatial extension with `load spatial;`.

 3. Now we can use our same query again, but this time we add the `COPY TO` command to write GeoJSON.
 We can also remove the `LIMIT` argument.
 The complete query looks like this: